johnzerola/vip-flix-access/README.md

 - shadcn-ui
 - Tailwind CSS

+## Environment variables

+1. Copy `.env.example` to `.env`.
+2. Fill in your Supabase URL, Supabase key and desired admin password.
+3. Keep the `.env` file local and out of version control.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/2ae8c212-9c61-42a0-8f6e-11a435969ed0) and click on Share -> Publish.